 Unknown Rosettes

-The weeds above and below are in a church garden up the road, which unfortunately is locked sometimes so it may be difficult to follow up on these but I do hope to see them develop and flower this spring/summer and become identifible (also visible hairy bittercress, chickweed, petty spurge, oxalis and something I'm not sure of).
+The below are in a church garden up the road, which unfortunately is locked sometimes so it may be difficult to follow up on these but I do hope to see them develop and flower this spring/summer and become identifible (also visible hairy bittercress, chickweed, petty spurge, oxalis and something I'm not sure of).
 Umbellifers - definitely something I need to come back to and I've seen recent examples which are more accessible

 not sure how identifiable this is yet

-close-up of this weed rosette -update- saw this round the corner, end of summer 2018 but it's gone now 2019
+close-up of this weed rosette -update- saw this round the corner, end of summer 2018 but it's gone now 2019 but pretty sure it was shepherd's purse

 another view of that weed rosette showing to scale how small it is